tbosch/jasmine-ui/README.md

 - Assigns a base tag so all relative links will still work.
 Note that this leads to the problem, that links that only contain hashes trigger a complete page reload.
 However, this is prevented by special onclick handlers.
+- Creates a proxy XMLHttpRequest prototype to wait for XHR requests, no matter which AJAX framework is being used!